Haivision/srt/docs/stransmit.md

 General medium specification
 ----------------------------

-The media are specified as the standard URI format:
+The mediums are specified as the standard URI format:

 ```
     SCHEME://HOST:PORT?PARAM1=VALUE&PARAM2=VALUE...